Imergent-Technology/Protogen/docs/core-foundation.md

 - Graph contexts must reference valid node/edge positions
 - Fallback to nearest valid context on resolution failure

-### 6. Tenant Isolation
+### 6. Tenant Content Management
-- Content (scenes, decks, contexts) must be tenant-isolated
+- Content (scenes, decks, contexts) can be tenant-specific or shared across tenants
-- Feedback must flow to centralized Core Graph
+- Feedback must flow to centralized Core Graph for shared knowledge
 - Tenant configurations must not leak between tenants
 - Shared resources (Core Graph) must be accessible to all tenants
+- Content can be licensed and shared between tenants through the Content Sharing System

 ## Multi-Tenant Architecture Benefits

-### 1. Content Isolation
+### 1. Content Management
-- Each tenant can have completely separate content
+- Each tenant can have tenant-specific content
-- No risk of content leakage between tenants
+- Content can be shared and licensed between tenants
 - Custom branding and theming per tenant
 - Independent content management workflows
+- Content sharing system for collaborative knowledge building

 ### 2. Shared Knowledge
 - Feedback from all tenants contributes to shared Core Graph